sreiter/moose/README.md

 The implementation of **moose** is kept simple on purpose to allow users of the library to easily create **custom archives**, which may be used to support more file formats.

-Another interesting application for **archives** is the generation and synchronization **GUI** elements given a serializable object.
+Another interesting application for **archives** is the generation and synchronization of **GUI** elements given a serializable object.

 While already usable, **moose** is not yet a full grown library.
 Most parts are in an early prototype stage.

 ## Example
 A small sample is provided in **moose/sample/moosesample.cpp**.
-The generated output may give a rough idea of the general idea behind **moose**.
+The generated output shown below may give a rough idea of the general idea behind **moose**.
 Please note that ```ClassA``` and ```ClassB``` derive from a common base class ```BaseClass``` and are serialized into an ```std::vector``` of ```std::shared_ptr <BaseClass>```.

     moosesample - reading json input: